Bob Short: Political career

 Short first ran unsuccessfully for U.S. Congress in 1946, and in 1966 he lost a run for lieutenant governor in Minnesota.
 He also served as treasurer of the Democratic National Committee during Hubert Humphrey's 1968 presidential campaign, remaining involved in the DNC for a number of years.
 His best-known campaign was for the United States Senate in 1978.
 Short was a close friend of Humphrey and ran for his seat after Humphrey's death.
 He narrowly upset Congressman (later Minneapolis mayor) Donald M. Fraser in the Democratic primary, but lost the general election to Republican David Durenberger with only 35% of the vote.

 During the 1978 campaign, Short was hindered by his conservative positions on a few hot-button issues — abortion, motorboat usage in the Boundary Waters Canoe area, and government spending.
 Indeed, he was actually well to Durenburger's right on these matters.
 This caused many in the liberal wing of the Democratic Farmer–Labor Party to cross over and vote for Durenberger.
 Short went down to defeat along with almost the entire DFL ticket, including incumbent DFL Senator Wendell Anderson, who had maneuvered to get himself appointed to Walter Mondale's seat while serving as governor two years earlier, as well as Anderson's successor as governor, Rudy Perpich.

+Personal life

+Short was a proud Irish Catholic.
+He had a wife, Marion, and seven children.
+He anonymously gave hundreds of thousands of dollars to the University of Notre Dame.

 Death

-Short died of cancer at age 65 in 1982.
-He was interred at Resurrection Cemetery in Mendota Heights, Minnesota.
+Short died of lung cancer at age 65 on November 20, 1982.
+His funeral was held at St. Olaf Catholic Church in downtown Minneapolis, and he was interred at Resurrection Cemetery in Mendota Heights, Minnesota.